 New Politics seeks to revitalize the left and encourage its political independence as a step toward the creation of an international movement to replace capitalism, as well as non-capitalist exploitative systems, with socialism.
 NP is not attached or subordinated to any political party or institution.
 We stand for popular empowerment and democratic control at every level, opposition to all forms of authoritarianism, no matter how leftist their rhetoric — in short, a politics of socialism-from-below.

 During the Cold War, NP was a beacon of principled socialist clarity.
 It tirelessly exposed the lie that identified the socialist legacy with Communist states.
 NP championed the struggles of the 60s and 70s movements against the Vietnam War and U.S. intervention in Central America, for women’s and black liberation, for union democracy and affirmative action.
 We enthusiastically supported struggles for democracy in the Soviet bloc.
-We have firmly defended the rights of both Palestinians and Israelis to self-determination and security.
+We have firmly defended the rights of both Palestinians and Israeli Jews to self-determination and security.

-The aim of NP is to provide a voice to help transform popular struggles for equality, peace, social justice and freedom of cultural expression into a conscious, intelligent movement for a democratic, just and peaceful world.
+The aim of NP is to provide a voice to help transform popular struggles for equality, peace, sustainability, social justice and freedom of cultural expression into a conscious, intelligent movement for a democratic, just and peaceful world.